collective/collective.memberdatatables/README.txt

 Introduction
 ============

-This addon is targeted to cynin in it's version 1.X and to Plone 4.X.
+This addon is targeted to cynin in it's version 1.X.
+It's planned to publish a v2.X for Plone 4.X

 It overrides Plone's user controlpanel to use the datatables_ jquery plugin.
 This is very usefull when you have lots of users to manage.